glasskube/glasskube/website/docs/04_integration/renovate.md

 }
 ```

+Check out our GitOps template to see the Renovate integration in action: [`glasskube/gitops-template`](https://github.com/glasskube/gitops-template).

-The Renovate ingetration for Glasskube supports scenarios with multiple repositories, but all repositories must be present in the repository.
+The Renovate integration for Glasskube supports scenarios with multiple repositories, but all repositories must be present in the repository.
 Furthermore, authenticated repositories are not yet supported.

-At Glasskube we use Renovate in almost all of our repositories and we highly recommend that you install it in your GitOps repository.
+At Glasskube we use Renovate in almost all of our repositories, and we highly recommend that you install it in your GitOps repository.
 Check out the [Renovate documentation](https://docs.renovatebot.com/getting-started/installing-onboarding/) for instructions.